-R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse Alleges ‘Page Six’
+R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse, Alleges ‘Page Six’

-Singer R. Kelly may have “forced” his girlfriend to lie to cops regarding sexual abuse alleges a new story published by Page Six.
+Singer R. Kelly may have “forced” his girlfriend to lie to cops regarding sexual abuse, alleges a new story published by Page Six.
 The news site revealed that Kelly told one of his girlfriends to bend the truth regarding their relationship in case she was ever questioned by police at any time.

 Page Six reported that relatives of Joycelyn Savage claim they have audio recordings of Kelly where he planned out an agreement between himself and Savage.
-Federal Investigators allegedly met with the Savage family, who reportedly turned over emails, texts and audio recordings which prove the allegations.
+Federal investigators allegedly met with the Savage family, who reportedly turned over emails, texts, and audio recordings which prove the allegations.
 This proof comes via communications between themselves and Kelly’s former assistant Cheryl Mack.

 Mack was alleged to have arranged a meeting between Savage and Kelly in 2015.
 Savage quickly moved in with Kelly, along with another woman, Azriel Clary, and they remain living with the singer to the present day.